carlonicora/RAW/jinx.md

 ### Thresholds

-In Jinx, a generic thresholds level should be considered as such:
+In RAW, a generic thresholds level should be considered as such:

 Difficulty|Threshold
 ---|---: